-Although a mixing zone for the proposed discharge has not been approved by Guam, GWQS provide for the use of mixing zones.
-Therefore, for the purpose of the section 301(h) evaluation,

-EPA has considered all applicable water quality standards at the boundary of the ZID and has applied a critical initial dilution of 200:1, where appropriate and necessary, to determine compliance with section 301(h) regulations.
+Although a mixing zone for discharge through the new outfall has not been approved by Guam, GWQS provide for the use of mixing zones.
+Therefore, for the purpose of the section 301(h) evaluation, EPA has considered all applicable water quality standards at the boundary of the ZID and has applied a critical initial dilution of 200:1, where appropriate and necessary, to determine compliance with section 301(h) regulations.